 Graphene offers higher electrical conductivity than lithium-ion batteries.
 This allows for faster-charging cells that are able to deliver very high currents as well.
-This is particularly useful for car batteries, for example, or fast device-to-device charging.
+This is particularly useful for high-capacity car batteries, for example, or fast device-to-device charging.
 High heat conductance also means that batteries run cooler, prolonging their lifespan even in cramped cases like a smartphone.

 Graphene batteries are also lighter and slimmer than today’s lithium-ion cells.
 This means smaller, thinner devices or larger capacities without requiring extra room.
 Not only that, but graphene allows for much higher capacities.
 Lithium-ion stores up to 180Wh of energy per kilogram while graphene can store up to 1,000Wh per kilogram.